 V or V. O: Vegan options

 A chain cafe with many stores around Tokyo, offering soy milk as an alternative for coffee and matcha lattes.
-You can get a soy flat white for ¥550, a matcha latte for ¥510 and a cappuccino for ¥460.
+Pair it with a plant-based Canelé (as of 2025) for a little sweet treat!

 02. The Matcha Tokyo